NoHeartPen/obsidian-monokakido-copilot-plugin/README.md

 2. In the description:
     - Explain the functionality you'd like to see
     - Include your use case and why it would help

+## Disclaimer

+This plugin is not affiliated with [MONOKAKIDO Co.
+Ltd. (JAPAN)](https://www.monokakido.jp/en/about.html).
+The Monokakido trademark is the property of [MONOKAKIDO Co.
+Ltd. (JAPAN)](https://www.monokakido.jp/en/about.html).